 4. Information : Master of Engineering (MSc)

-On Tuesday evening November the 11 there will be during the information evening at the Hogeschool Utrecht the latest developments and vision of the MoE-MAM program will be presented.
+On Wednesday the first of July there will be during the information event at the Hogeschool Utrecht the latest developments and vision of the MoE-MAM program will be presented.

-At 18:15 and 19:30 the new program of the Master of Engineering in Maintenance & Asset Management is presented.
+At 4PM the new program of the Master of Engineering in Maintenance & Asset Management is presented.

 5. The MoE-MAM program

-The Master of Engineering in Maintenance & Asset Management is a state-of-the-art program inspired by the NEN-ISO 55000 framework.
+The Master of Engineering in Maintenance & Asset Management is a state-of-the-art program inspired by the ISO55000 framework.
 The aim of the program is to train professionals who create value from Assets through the use of engineering skills, leadership skills and 21st century skills.

 MoE Students are primarily active in the field of industry, construction and / or infrastructure.
 For example working in the development and maintenance of projects.
 They see multidisciplinary cooperation as a decisive success factor for innovation.